muddymind/OpenLara/README.md

 Classic Tomb Raider open-source engine

 ### Super Mario 64 in Tomb Raider by Headshotnoby
 This is still a very early work in progress.
-Don't try to play with this just yet.
+Some things may not work.
 ![Mario in Tomb Raider](screenshot.png)